numfocus/gsoc/organization/operations.md

 1.  which project/organization can only apply under NumFOCUS umbrella;
 2.  if the project/organization has enough mentors for the proposal;
 3.  if the project/organization receive proposals from strong candidates.
+4. If the organization already has plenty of slots from another umbrella organization.

 **If** NumFOCUS received few slots than requested, **organization administrator** and **coordinators**